voidwyrm-2/asmpy/README.md

 Fine, here's the differences between Asmpy and X86-64 Assembly syntax(which is what I was learning to make this):<br>
 * `jmp` is like `call`, but it can jump to a line number as well(line number comes from a register)
 * `goto` is like `jmp` or `call`, but it jumps to the line number given in the code
-* all registers are referred to as a number from 0 to the amount of registers minus 1(base register amount is 8, so it would be from 0-7 in that case)
+* All registers are referred to as a number from 0 to the amount of registers minus 1(base register amount is 16, so it would be from 0-15 in that case)(so like RISC-V)
 * `prn` prints the given register's contents to console
 * `log` prints the given message to console
+* It has block comments, `:(` and `):` open and close them, respectively

 <!--* `add [destreg] [reg1] [reg2]`: reads from reg1 and reg2, adds them together, then sets destrest to the result
 * `sub [destreg] [reg1] [reg2]`: reads from reg1 and reg2, subtracts them, then sets destrest to the result